TheSmike/VolleyCourt-mapping/README.md

-# VolleyCourt-mapping
+# VolleyCourt Mapping
-Android application for volleyball court mapping and locating players inside court
+Android application for volleyball court mapping and to locate players inside court